teresaibarra/texts/docs/index.md

 ## Key Words

-This is how often we used these words in our messages.
+The following graphs represent how often we sent specific words to each other.

 ```js
 function keywordPlot(data, { width } = {}, title) {